 - financial information such as your tax returns for at least three years, statements from bank accounts, investment accounts, retirement savings accounts and debt accounts, and copies of recent pay stubs

 - your CareCard and other health- and dental-insurance cards

 - your social insurance number (SIN) card, your driver’s licence, your passport, and any immigration papers

 - copies or pictures of your partner’s financial information, such as recent pay stubs, tax returns, company records and ledgers, bank accounts, investment accounts, and retirement savings accounts

-If you have a line of credit or an open mortgage with your partner and you worry your partner might withdraw more money, consider calling the lender and asking them to:
+If you have a line of credit or an open mortgage with your partner and you worry they might withdraw more money from it, call the lender and ask them to:

 - freeze the line of credit or mortgage

 - reduce the credit limit to the present balance

 - require two signatures to withdraw more money

 You should talk to a lawyer before taking these kinds of financial steps.
 They will give you legal advice about whether you should first let your partner know what you’re doing.